RealWorld-Example-App/spring-boot-lean-realworld-example-app/README.md

 # How it works

-The application uses Spring boot (Web, Mybatis).
+The application uses Spring Boot (Web, Mybatis).

 * Use the idea of Domain Driven Design to separate the business term and infrastruture term.
 * Use MyBatis to implement the [Data Mapper](https://martinfowler.com/eaaCatalog/dataMapper.html) pattern for persistence.